Act 13 is a major overhaul of Pennsylvania’s oil and gas law.

-In July 2012, the Commonwealth Court threw out a section restricting local governments’ ability to zone and regulate natural gas drilling.
-The Corbett Administration appealed the decision to the Supreme Court of Pennsylvania.
+In July 2012, the Commonwealth Court threw out a section of the law restricting local governments’ ability to zone and regulate natural gas drilling.
+The Corbett administration appealed the decision to the Supreme Court of Pennsylvania.

-In a 4-2 decision December 19, 2013, the State Supreme Court agreed with the lower court, and held that portions of the law restricting local zoning were unconstitutional.
+In a 4-2 decision in December 2013, the State Supreme Court agreed with the lower court, and held that portions of the law restricting local zoning were unconstitutional.

 One section of the law that was struck down called for statewide rules on oil and gas to preempt local zoning rules.
 Another section required municipalities to allow oil and gas development in all zoning areas.

-In the majority opinion, written by Chief Justice Ronald Castille, the court determined both those provisions violate the Environmental Rights Amendment of the state constitution which guarantees Pennsylvanians the right to, “clean air, pure water, and to the preservation of the natural, scenic, historic and aesthetic values of the environment. ”
+In the majority opinion, written by Chief Justice Ronald Castille, the court determined both those provisions violate the Environmental Rights Amendment of the state constitution which guarantees Pennsylvanians the right to, “clean air, pure water, and to the preservation of the natural, scenic, historic and esthetic values of the environment.”

 Castille cited the state’s history with coal and timber as lessons which lead to the amendment.

 “Pennsylvania has a notable history of what appears, retrospectively, to have been a shortsighted exploitation of its bounteous environment, affecting its minerals, its water, its air, its flora and fauna and its people,” he wrote.